 Does Botox® Hurt?

 The procedure elicits minimal pain owing to the fact that the needles used for injecting Botox® have quite small a caliber.
-Even then, topical anesthetic (numbing agent) is administered in order to eliminate the pain.
+Even then, a topical anesthetic (a numbing agent) is administered in order to eliminate the pain.

-Application of cold packs for 10-20 minutes is another way of achieving the same effect.
-Alternatively, vibration anesthesia can also be used which employs massage technique to lessen the pain.
-The person might feel slight degree of discomfort once the effects of the anesthetic subside.
+The application of cold packs for 10-20 minutes is another way of achieving the same effect.
+Alternatively, vibration anesthesia can also be used which employs massage techniques to lessen the pain.
+The person might feel a slight degree of discomfort once the effects of the anesthetic subside.

 A lot of people, especially the first-time clients, are gripped with anxiety before and after the Botox® treatment.
 Fear of what’s to come their way makes every prospective client apprehensive.